WSU-CptS322-Fall2021/SmileApp-Tasks/README_milestone1.md

     * First run the backend:

+       `python smile.py`

+       Note:  Smile App starter code uses a "factory method" to create the flask application `smile.py`.
+This is similar to the Student App structure in v.14.
+And we will launch our backend application using the command `python smile.py`, and the `create_app()` function in smile.py will create the app and will define the `initDB` function.
+If you will create
+       Alternatively, you can use the following command:
+        On Windows:  `set FLASK_DEBUG=1 && set FLASK_APP=smile.py && python -m flask run`
-       `python -m flask run`
+        On Mac:  `export FLASK_DEBUG=1 && export FLASK_APP=smile.py && python -m flask run`

-       Note:  `.flaskenv` is already configured to run the app in debug mode.
-Make sure that "debugger is active" when run your application.
-If not, run the following command instead to activate the debugger mode:  `set FLASK_DEBUG=1 && python -m flask run`

     * Open a browser (Chrome is recommended) and open the URL 'http://localhost:5000/' At this point, the page should look like the following.